 Another 30 words (2 lines of text) are included under the topic Early Holfert Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holfert family to the New World and Oceana
+Migration of the Holfert family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Holfert were among these contributors, for they have been located in early North American records: Elizabeth Holford arrived in Annapolis, Maryland in 1729; Eleanor Holford settled in New England in 1706; Thomas Holford settled in Maryland in 1725.